apache/airflow/tests/system/README.md

 how to set up the environment is documented in each provider's system tests directory.
 Make sure that all resource required by the tests are also imported.

-### Running via Pytest
+### Running via Pytest <a name="run_via_pytest"></a>

+Running system tests with pytest is the easiest with Breeze.
+Thanks to it, you don't need to bother about setting up the correct environment, that is able to execute the tests.
-System tests can be executed using pytest.
-You can either run them using your IDE (if you have installed plugin/widget supporting pytest) or using following example command:
+You can either run them using your IDE (if you have installed plugin/widget supporting pytest) or using the following example of command:

 ```commandline
 # pytest --system [provider_name] [path_to_test(s)]
 pytest --system google tests/system/providers/google/bigquery/example_bigquery_queries.py
 ```

-You can specify several --system flags if you want to execute tests for several providers:
+You can specify several `--system` flags if you want to execute tests for several providers:

 ```commandline
 pytest --system google --system aws tests/system
 ```

-### Running via Airflow CLI
+### Running via Airflow CLI <a name="run_via_airflow_cli"></a>

 It is possible to run system tests using Airflow CLI.
 To execute a specific system test, you need to provide `dag_id` of the test to be run, `execution_date` (preferably the one from the past) and a `-S/--subdir` option